software-mansion/react-native-reanimated/docs/blog/section-list.md

 };
 ```

 **SectionCards**, on the other hand, manages the rendering of individual sections and their corresponding content.
-It receives props such as `sections`, `visibleIndex`, `sectionCardsRef`, and `tableOfContentsRef` to render the content sections and handle scrolling interactions.
+It receives props: `sections`, `visibleIndex`, `sectionCardsRef`, and `tableOfContentsRef` to render the content sections and handle scrolling interactions.

 <samp id="SectionList">Section List</samp>